Net gains in evolutionary dynamics: A unifying and intuitive approach to dynamic stability: Main results

+Thus, under these assumptions, $G^\F$ decreases toward zero until $\x$ reaches $\RP(\V^\F)$.
+It suggests that $\RP(\V^\F)$ is asymptotically stable.

-\begin{thm}[Dynamic stability from static stability through net gains] Consider an evolutionary dynamic $\V$ that generates the aggregate ex-ante first/second-order gain functions $G,H$ satisfying properties G, H, and GH in \Cref{clm:GH}.
-Then, static stability of equilibrium in $\F$ (i.e., negative semidefiniteness of $D\F$) implies dynamic stability under $\V^\F$.
-The aggregate net gain $G^\F$ monotonically decreases toward zero.
-Specifically, we have the following.
+\begin{thm}[Dynamic stability from static stability through net gains] Consider a fully cost-benefit rationalizable dynamic $\V^\F$.
+Then, static stability of equilibrium in $\F$ (i.e., negative semidefiniteness of $D\F$) implies monotone decrease in the aggregate net gain $G^\F$ to zero and thus asymptotic stability under $\V^\F$.
+In particular, the following holds.

-\begin{enumerate}[i)] \item Global static stability of $\F$ implies global asymptotic stability of $\NE(\F)$ under the combined dynamic $\V^\F$. \item In an arbitrary population game $\F$, let $\x^\ast\in\Delta^\cA$ be an isolated Nash equilibrium. (a) Local static stability of $\F$ at $\x^\ast$ implies (local) asymptotic stability of $\x^\ast$ under the combined dynamic $\V^\F$. (b) Consider a case that $D\F(\x^\ast)$ is not negative semidefinite.
-If there is indeed a transition vector $\z\in\V^\F(\x^\ast)$ such that $\z\cdot D\F(\x^\ast)\z>0$, then $\x^\ast$ is not Lyapunov stable. \end{enumerate} \end{thm}
+\begin{enumerate}[i)] \item Global static stability of $\F$ implies global asymptotic stability of $\RP(\V^\F)$ under the combined dynamic $\V^\F$. \item In an arbitrary population game $\F$, let $\x^\ast\in\Delta^\cA$ be an isolated rest point under $\V^\F$. (a) Local static stability of $\F$ at $\x^\ast$ implies (local) asymptotic stability of $\x^\ast$ under the combined dynamic $\V^\F$. (b) Consider a case that $D\F(\x^\ast)$ is not negative semidefinite.
+Assume that there is indeed a transition vector $\z\in\V^\F(\x^\ast)$ such that $\z\cdot D\F(\x^\ast)\z>0$.\footnotemark ~ Then, $\x^\ast$ is not Lyapunov stable. \end{enumerate} \end{thm}

-Recall that negative semidefiniteness of $D\F$ represents static stability of a game and characterizes a stable game and an interior ESS, as argued in \Cref{sec:StatDynStbl}.
-Further, if $D\F(\x^\ast)$ is positive definite at an interior isolated Nash equilibrium $\x^\ast$, then there must be multiple best responses and thus there must be a non-stationary transition vector; so the equilibrium is unstable.\footnote{Since $\x^\ast$ is in the interior of $\Delta^\cA$, there are multiple best response actions to $\F(\x^\ast)$. $\Delta^\cA(b_\ast[\bpi])$ is not a singleton, especially containing not only $\x^\ast$.
-Under \Cref{assmp:qSupp,assmp:AExAnteavailable}, it implies $V^\F(\x^\ast)\setminus\{\0\}\ne\emptyset$.
-By part ii-b) of \Cref{clm:NashStbl_Contr}, the positive definiteness and this fact imply that $\x^\ast$ is not Lyapunov stable.} So, this theorem reduces to the following corollary.
-It suggests that different cost-benefit reasonable dynamics differ in local stability of an interior isolated Nash equilibrium $\x^\ast$ (whether it is stable or not), only if $D\F(\x^\ast)$ is indefinite.
-About boundary equilibria, see \Cref{sec:regESS}.

-\begin{cor}[Equilibrium stability under cost-benefit rationalizable dynamics] Under any cost-benefit rationalizable dynamics, the set of Nash equilibria in a stable game is globally asymptotically stable and an interior ESS is (locally) asymptotically stable.
-An interior isolated Nash equilibrium $\x^\ast$ cannot be Lyapunov stable under any cost-benefit rationalizable dynamics, if $D\F(\x^\ast)$ is positive definite. \end{cor}

-As we argued, $\delta$-passivity is a mathematical ground to establish dynamic stability of stable games.
-By generalizing the self-defeating externality of a (static) game $\F:\x\mapsto\bpi$ to $\delta$-\textit{anti}-passivity of a dynamic payoff generating system $\{\x_t\}_{t\in\R_+}\mapsto\{\bpi_t\}_{t\in\R_+}$, \cite{FoxShamma13Games} extend dynamic stability of a stable game under $\delta$-passive evolutionary dynamics to a setting where agents base their decisions on some variables that summarize past payoffs.
-Thanks to \Cref{cor:rat_passivity}, we can apply it to cost-benefit rationalizable dynamics.